 In recognition of his many accomplishments, Foster received numerous honors.
 The \$1.2 million Fine Arts Center at Florida A&M University was named in his honor in 1969.
-He was the first recipient of the United States Achievement Academy Hall of Fame Award; the Distinguished Service Award from the University of Kansas Alumni Association; a Citation of Excellence from NBA; the Alumni Award from Wayne State University; a Meritorious Achievement Award from Florida A&M University; the first Lifetime Achievement Award from the Florida A&M University; the first Lifetime Achievement Award from the Florida A&M University alumni Association; and the US 99th Congress honored him with a full page article in their February 4, 1986 proceedings.
+He was the first recipient of the United States Achievement Academy Hall of Fame Award; the Distinguished Service Award from the University of Kansas Alumni Association; a Citation of Excellence from NBA; the Alumni Award from Wayne State University; a Meritorious Achievement Award from Florida A&M University; the first Lifetime Achievement Award from the Florida A&M University Alumni Association; and the US 99th Congress honored him with a full page article in their February 4, 1986 proceedings.
 In 1998 the William P. Foster Foundation, Inc. was established in his honor, and in the same year he was elected to the Sousa Foundation's Hall of Fame for Distinguished Band Conductors.
 Florida A&M University also conferred upon Foster an Honorary Doctorate of Humane Letters degree in August 1998.

-In the year following his retirement, the board of directors of the National Association for the Study and Performance of African-American Music selected Foster as one of its 1999 national award recipients.
+In the year following his retirement, the board of directors of the National Association for the Study and Performance of African American Music selected Foster as one of its 1999 national award recipients.